 She is the author of ‘Divorce and Spiritual Growth’ a book which provided a healing presence in the Anglican Church’s struggle with divorced persons during the late seventies and eighties.
 Other publications include Blended Family Resource Guide, Inner City Education and the Role of Women in today’s world and An Effective Approach to Christian Parenting.

-Her recent book, ‘First In Last Out’ is the story of the Royal Canadian Air Force, Women’s Division & Nursing Sisters in World War II and it has won accolades internationally as well as locally.
+Her recent book, ‘First In Last Out’ is the story of the Royal Canadian Air Force and Women’s Division and Nursing Sisters in World War II and it has won accolades internationally as well as locally.
 It won the international IPPY award for History and Women’s Studies.
 The book presents a moving account of these remarkable women who call themselves the WDs.

-She is an international competitive swimmer and is training for the 2023 FINA World swim Championships to be held in Doha, Qatar.
+She is an international competitive swimmer and is training for the 2023 FINA World swim Championships, to be held in Fukuoka, Japan.
 She was also nominated for Lifetime Achievement at Muskoka’s Women of Distinction Awards.